 Need Emergency Financial Assistance?
 These Resources Can Help

-In an ideal world, every one of us would have at least six months of living expenses in an emergency fund to cover our rent or mortgage, food, and other necessary expenses until the emergency is over.
+In an ideal world, we’d never need emergency financial assistance, because every one of us would have at least six months of living expenses in an emergency fund to cover our rent or mortgage, food, and other necessary expenses.

 In reality, even when we do save for a rainy day, sometimes the deluge is so strong it can overwhelm us.
 As emergency expenses drain our savings, we may find ourselves devastated and wondering how we can possibly recover.